 What does a Resident Assistant do?
 What is a Residence Director?

-Resident Assistants (RAs) are full time students who work to foster relationships and build positive communities on their floor and in their building as a whole.
+Resident Assistants (RAs) are students who work to foster relationships and build positive communities on their floor and in their building as a whole.
 RAs support and facilitate social/educational programs, community meetings, connect students with campus resources, help with roommate conflicts, and perform nightly safety walks throughout the buildings.

-Each hall has a RA dedicated to building a community within their halls and you will meet your RA on move in day during New Student Orientation!
+Each hall has a RA dedicated to building a community within their halls and you will meet your RA on move-in day during New Student Orientation!

 Residence Directors (RDs) are professional staff members that live in the residence halls, including Pitzer, Atherton, and Sanborn Halls.
 The RD supervises the RAs in the building, meets with students in roommate and policy concerns, plans building-wide programs, and helps the whole residence hall community function smoothly.